Car Buying Strategies

 Though Nissan has decided to release a new model for the 2017 year, there actually isn’t that much new about the Leaf.
 The major upgrade this year’s model has is that the 30 kilowatt-hour battery introduced last year is now the standard battery on all trim levels.
 This means that all models now are able to reach an impressive 107 miles on a single charge.
 The relative lack of new features hints that Nissan is gearing up for a second-generation Leaf model in the near future.

-Top 10 Reasons to Buy a 2017 Nissan Leaf – The Pros
+Ten Reasons You May Like the 2017 Nissan Leaf – The Pros

 1. Unbeatable Range